 - In addition to the required attendance policy, it is important that you please come to class on time.
-Tardy students disrupt the class and adversely affect the presentation of information, as well as other activities other activities.
-In short, being tardy is rude and inconsiderate; consequently, each tardy after the first will result in 3 points being deducted from your total grade.
-Also, if you leave early, without having cleared this with the instructor, you will be counted absent. - 2.
+Tardiness is rude because it disrupts the class and adversely affects the presentation of information, as well as other activities other activities.
+For the same reasons, please do not leave the class room early unless you are sick or have cleared it with me before class begins. - 2.
 Make-up exercises and exams will only be allowed with my approval.
 If you know beforehand that you will be unable to take a test on the day it is scheduled, you should take the test ahead of schedule.